theochem/horton/doc/download_and_install_linux.rst

 **BLAS**

 In principle, any BLAS implementation may be used.
-In case of a custom build, some environment variables must be set prior to building Horton, as discussed in :ref:`linux_compile_install`.
+In case of a custom build, some environment variables must be set prior to building HORTON, as discussed in :ref:`linux_compile_install`.

 **LibXC**

-The directory ``depends`` of the Horton source tree contains a make file that will download and build LibXC, which will work on most systems:
+The directory ``depends`` of the HORTON source tree contains a make file that will download and build LibXC, which will work on most systems:

 .. code-block:: bash